waynegakuo/nova-reel/README.md

 ## 📝 Usage

+### 🎬 Main Navigation Tabs

+Nova Reel features an intuitive tab-based interface with the following sections:

+1. **🎥 Movies**: Browse trending, popular, top-rated, now playing, and upcoming movies
+2. **📺 TV Shows**: Explore popular, top-rated, on-the-air, and airing today TV shows
+3. **⭐ Favorites**: Quick access to your saved movies and TV shows
+4. **🎯 For You**: Personalized recommendations based on your viewing history and favorites
+5. **🤖 Smart Recommendations**: AI-powered recommendations using natural language queries
+6. **🎬 Guess the Movie**: Interactive game to identify movies/TV shows from screenshots

+### 🔧 How to Use Each Feature

+#### 🔍 Browsing Content
-1. **🔍 Browse Content**: Use the "Movies" and "TV Shows" tabs to browse trending content
+- Use the "Movies" and "TV Shows" tabs to browse trending content
+- Filter by categories using the category buttons (Popular, Top Rated, etc.)
+- Use the search bar to find specific titles with real-time results
+- Navigate through pages using the pagination controls

+#### ⭐ Managing Favorites
-2. **ℹ️ View Details**: Click on any movie or TV show to view detailed information
+- Click on any movie or TV show to view detailed information
-3. **⭐ Add to Favorites**: Click the "Add to Favorites" button on any movie or TV show detail page
+- Click the "Add to Favorites" button on any detail page
+- Access all your favorites in the dedicated "Favorites" tab

+#### 🤖 Smart Recommendations
+- Navigate to the "Smart Recommendations" tab
+- Describe what you want to watch in natural language (e.g., "I want something thrilling and suspenseful")
+- Click "Get Smart Recommendations" to receive AI-powered suggestions
+- View the reasoning behind each recommendation

+#### 🎯 For You Recommendations
-4. **🤖 Get Recommendations**: Navigate to the "For You" tab to see personalized recommendations based on your favorites
+- Navigate to the "For You" tab to see personalized recommendations
+- Recommendations are automatically generated based on your favorites
-5. **🔄 Refresh Recommendations**: Click the "Refresh Recommendations" button to get new recommendations
+- Click "Refresh Recommendations" to get new suggestions
+- View detailed explanations for why each item was recommended

+#### 🎬 Guess the Movie Game
+- Navigate to the "Guess the Movie" tab for an interactive experience
+- Upload a screenshot from any movie or TV show
+- Let the AI analyze and identify the content
+- View confidence scores and detailed information about identified content

 ## 💻 Development